Probing electromagnetic-gravitational wave emission coincidence in type I binary-driven hypernova family of long GRBs at very-high redshift: Our sample of 368 GRBs and their redshift distribution

-Our sample comprises $354$ GRBs observed by Swift/XRT (see Table~\ref{tab:list-XRT}) and has been built by including all GRBs that respect the following three criteria: \begin{enumerate} \item The GRB is present in the Swift GRB database (see \url{https://swift.gsfc.nasa.gov/archive/grb_table/}). \item The GRB has a measured redshift reported in the Swift GRB database. \item The GRB has XRT observations with a measured delay between the GRB trigger time and the moment of the first Swift/XRT observation. \end{enumerate} In Fig.~\ref{fig:z_dist}, we present the distribution of the redshifts of the $354$ GRBs in our sample (see Table~\ref{tab:list-XRT}).
-It has a double-peak structure, with one peak around $z\sim 1$ and another between $z\sim 2$ and $z\sim 2.5$.
+For the analysis of the cosmological time dilation, we build our GRB sample including all GRBs (long and short) that respect these three criteria: \begin{enumerate} \item The GRB is present in the Swift GRB database (see \url{https://swift.gsfc.nasa.gov/archive/grb_table/}). \item The GRB has a measured redshift reported in the Swift GRB database. \item The GRB has XRT observations with a measured delay between the GRB trigger time determined by Swift/BAT and the moment of the first Swift/XRT observation. \end{enumerate} This sample comprises $368$~GRBs from 2005 to the end of 2023 (see Table~\ref{tab:list-XRT}).